GoldsteinE/name-it/readme-parts/main.md

 2. `stackfuture` doesn't use macros, so is friendlier to tooling, and supports generics.
 It can also be directly used in methods, including trait methods.

+3. `stackfuture` uses dynamic dispatch. `name-it` is fully static, there're no dynamic function calls.

-3. [stackfuture is unsound] for now, but I believe this would be promptly fixed, given that the fix is trivial.
+4. [stackfuture is unsound] for now, but I believe this would be promptly fixed, given that the fix is trivial.

 [stackfuture]: https://github.com/microsoft/stackfuture/
 [stackfuture is unsound]: https://github.com/microsoft/stackfuture/issues/9